SCIInstitute/ShapeWorks/docs/deep-learning/data-augmentation.md

 Here we explain the basic steps to data augmentation.

 ### Data Augmentation Steps
+#### 0. Collect Real Data
+As a prelimanry step, the data which augmentation will be based off of is needed.
+This includes the shape model .particle files and can also include corresponding images.
+#### 1. Embed Data
-1. **Embed** - First the true data is embedded into a lower dimensional subspace.
+First the true data is embedded into a lower dimensional subspace.
 This is done by creating a matrix which contains all of the real examples, then reducing the dimension via Principal Component Analysis (PCA).
+#### 2. Fit a Distribution
-2. **Fit a Distribution** - Next a distribution which can be sampled from is fit to the examples embedded in the low-dimension subspace.
+Next a distribution which can be sampled from is fit to the examples embedded in the low-dimension subspace.
-3. **Sample from the Distribution** - Samples are randomly drawn from this distribution and the closest real example to each sample is saved.
+#### 3. Sample from the Distribution
+Samples are randomly drawn from this distribution and the closest real example to each sample is saved.
+#### 4. Project Samples
-4. **Project Samples** - The embedded samples are then projected back to data space, providing new generated examples.
+The embedded samples are then projected back to data space, providing new generated examples.
+#### 5. Complete Sample Generation
-5. **Complete Sample Generation** - The closest real example to each sample is then used to generate any part of the sample that is still missing.
+The closest real example to each sample is then used to generate any part of the sample that is still missing.
 For example, if particles are used in embedding and sampling, the closest real example can be used to generate a corresponding image for the sampled particles to provide a complete generated example.

 ### Sampling Distributions